Life can look good on the outside, and yet inside, your body feels tense, your mind restless, or your energy quietly depleted.

 4. Soul Hunger Stress

-A deep ache for meaning, purpose, or connection with something greater.
+Soul hunger is a deep ache for meaning, purpose, or connection with something greater than ourselves.
 Psychologists have long recognized that the human search for meaning is a fundamental aspect of well-being.
 It often begins as a sense of emptiness or dissatisfaction that cannot be solved by external achievements.
 Soul hunger is often misunderstood as depression, when in truth it’s a developmental spiritual longing.

 5. Existential Stress